jaredly/geometricart/Roadmap.md

 maybe I just can record video?
 And have it be ok? that would be very cool.

+Ok, but regardless, I need to figure out how I want to animate this whole junk.

+Yeah I'mve definitely on to something here.

+Next nice things:
+- [ ] show mirrors when they get created & toggled
+- [ ] show guides as they're being created
+- [ ] for path:new, I don't need to animate to all the points, I can just animate the line segments popping in.
+	And I can time things so that regardless of the number of segments, it always takes like 0.5 seconds or something?
+- show axis for flipping stuff about.
+- when doing a thing for recording, don't use tmp zoom.
+-

 # GCode fill it up